dmachard/go-dnscollector/docs/collectors/collector_afpacket.md

 # Collector: Live Capture with AF_PACKET

 Raw DNS packets sniffer.
 Setting `CAP_NET_RAW` capabilities on executables allows you to run these program without having to run-it with the root user:

 * IPv4, IPv6 support (fragmented packet ignored)
 * UDP and TCP transport (with tcp reassembly if needed)
 * BFP filtering
+* GRE tunnel support

 Capabilities: